digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-36.md

 * Working on stabilisation, variable step and discard logic for jacobian-step builder.
 * Implementing functionality in the maestro web-api to use the jacobian-step builder.

+#### Hugo Daniel Macedo
+* Developing a migration plan for remaining Overture features
+* Collaborating in several papers and projects within the group
+* Collaborating with Kuono on a paper on a DT for Extraneous Water
+* Organizing the Overture Workshop

 ## Sub-projects status